cassiecarr/CarND-BehavioralCloning-P3-1/writeup.md

 The model contains dropout layers in order to reduce overfitting (model.py line 53).

-The model was trained and validated on different data sets (code line 16-19), training and validation losses were compared to ensure that the model was not overfitting.
+The model was trained and validated on different data sets (code line 16-19).
+Training and validation losses were compared to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning